On the importance of 3D stress state in 2D earthquake rupture simulations with off-fault deformation: Methods

 \subsection{Initial parameters}

 In order to compare our study to the available literature, we run two sets of models with $\Psi=55\degree$ and $\Psi=15\degree$ respectively (Figure~\ref{fig03condition}a).
 To explore the effect of initial stresses on off-fault and on-fault deformation, for each set of models, we run three simulations with the correct strike-slip set-up (cases \textit{i, ii, iii} for $\Psi=55\degree$ and cases \textit{vii, viii, ix} for $\Psi=15\degree$) and three within the so-called forbidden regime (cases \textit{iv, v, vi} for $\Psi=55\degree$ and cases \textit{x, xi, xii} for $\Psi=15\degree$).
-Some parameters are kept constant between all the simulations: the elastic properties, the depth, the characteristic slip in the friction law and a hydrostatic pore pressure condition (table \ref{tab:constants}).

-Then, to set up the remaining parameters we adopt the following strategy.
-First we set the S ratio (equation~\ref{eqn:Sratio}), favouring a value that would lead to subshear rupture ($S=2$) for $\Psi = 55\degree$.
-However, for $\Psi=15$, this lead to a small dynamic stress drop which prevents the rupture from propagating (dying cracks).
-Hence we choose to set the ratio to $S=1$ for $\Psi=15$ (the rupture can evolve to a supershear earthquake).
+\add[review]{To achieve that goal, we adopt the following strategy. } Some parameters are kept constant between all the simulations: the elastic properties, the depth, the characteristic slip in the friction law and a hydrostatic pore pressure condition (Table \ref{tab:constants}). \change[review]{Then, to set up the remaining parameters we adopt the following strategy.
+First} {We have two $\Psi$ that define the orientation of maximum compressive stress $\sigma_1$ with respect to the fault.} We set the S ratio (equation~\ref{eqn:Sratio}), favouring a value that would lead to subshear rupture ($S=2$) for $\Psi = 55\degree$.
+However, for $\Psi=15$\add[review]{$\degree$}, this lead to a small dynamic stress drop which prevents the rupture from propagating (dying cracks).
+Hence we choose to set the ratio to $S=1$ for $\Psi=15$\add[review]{$\degree$} (the rupture can evolve to a supershear earthquake).
 We further fix the stress drop ($\sim10$ MPa): \begin{linenomath*} \end{linenomath*} and, in agreement with laboratory values \citep{jaeger1979cook}, we make $\mu_s$ varies between 0.52 and 0.68 to get the six models defined above.